Summer months – May to October

 Have the mountains to yourselves during these quieter months of May and June before the lifts open again for the summer visitors.
 Share the mountains with just the locals – chamois, ibex, marmots, hares, birds……

-At this time of year Chalet La Luge can be rented, or booked on a half board or B&B basis for groups or individuals and of course all our rental properties are available too, take advantage of this peaceful time of year.
+At this time of year Chalet La Luge can be rented, or booked on self catered, half board or B&B basis for groups or individuals and of course all our rental properties are available too, take advantage of this peaceful time of year.
 Ideal for artists, energetic mountain bikers who are prepared to forego the luxury of the lift system and motivational breaks for team building!

 ***VIP Pass*** Play again and again and again !
 All visitors to La Tzoumaz are required to pay tourist tax and in return you receive your VIP Pass, which gives free pedestrian access to the lifts (summer only) 50% reduction with your bike and various other discounts on activities etc. More info here : VIP pass